jantoniadis/nucleosynthesis/README.md

 ### Course overview

-Welcome to astro858, a course on nucleosynthesis and the chemical evolution of galaxies!
+Welcome to astro858, a course on nucleosynthesis!

 ### Goal
  * To understand the origin and distribution of isotopes in the Universe